-III.
-Staff Training Activities:
+V. Staff Training Activities:

-- A. A yearly written Staff Training Plan shall be developed, implemented, and maintained on file by the OCNP Contractor, as required in Title 22, Division 1.8, Chapter 4, Article 5. - B. The Contractor's Registered Dietitian shall review and approve the content of the Plan prior to presentation. - C. The Staff Training Plan must identify who is to be trained, who will conduct the training, content of the training, and when it is scheduled. - D. A copy of the Staff Training Plan that has been approved by the Contractor's Registered Dietitian must be submitted to DAAS-PG by August 1st of the fiscal year in which it is provided.
+A. A yearly written Staff Training Plan shall be developed, implemented, and

+- maintained on file by the OCNP Contractor, as required in Title 22, Division 1.8, Chapter 4, Article 5. - B. The Contractor's Registered Dietitian shall review and approve the content of the Plan prior to presentation. - C. The Staff Training Plan must identify who is to be trained, who will conduct the training, content of the training, and when it is scheduled. - D. A copy of the Staff Training Plan that has been approved by the Contractor's Registered Dietitian must be submitted to DAAS-PG by August 1st of the fiscal year in which it is provided.
 The DAAS-PG Registered Dietitian will review and approve the Staff Training Plan and return it to the Contractor.
-The DAAS-PG approved Staff Training Plan must be kept on file. - E. A minimum of four (4) hours of staff training shall be provided annually for paid and volunteer food service staff, including congregate and home delivered meal staff. - F. Training sessions shall be evaluated by those receiving the training.
-The Contractor must keep the evaluations on file for DAAS-PG review.

-- G. The OCNP Contractor shall maintain documentation of each training session on file.
-Documentation includes, but is not limited to, sign-in sheets, agendas, handouts, and completed evaluations. - H. All staff, paid and volunteer, shall be oriented and trained to perform their assigned responsibilities and tasks.
+The DAAS-PG approved Staff Training Plan must be kept on file.
+A minimum of four (4) hours of staff training shall be provided annually for paid and volunteer food service staff, including congregate, To Go, and home delivered meal staff. - E. A minimum of four (4) hours of staff training shall be provided annually for paid and volunteer food service staff, including congregate and home delivered meal staff. - F. Training sessions shall be evaluated by those receiving the training.
+The Contractor must keep the evaluations on file for DAAS-PG review. - G. The OCNP Contractor shall maintain documentation of each training session on file.
+Documentation includes, but is not limited to, sign in sheets, agendas, handouts, and completed evaluations. - H. All staff, paid and volunteer, shall be oriented and trained to perform their assigned responsibilities and tasks.
 Training, at a minimum, shall include: - 1.
-Food safety, prevention of food borne illness, and HACCP principles. - 2.
+Food safety, prevention of food borne illness, and Hazard Analysis Critical Control Point (HACCP) principles. - 2.
 Accident prevention, instruction on fire safety, first aid, choking, earthquake preparedness, and other emergency procedures. - 3.
 Elder Abuse Law and reporting procedures. - 4.
 CDA Security Awareness Training (annually).

-IV.
+VI.
 Complaint Procedures

 - A. Each Contractor shall have a written Complaint Procedure posted in visible and accessible areas, such as the bulletin boards in multipurpose senior centers.
-For areas in which a substantial number of older individuals are non-English speaking, the notification shall also be posted in the primary language of a significant number of older individuals. - B. The Complaint Procedure will be available for the participants and will provide them the opportunity to provide positive as well as negative feedback to the Program Manager. - C. The Contractor shall have an assessment tool readily accessible for the seniors attending the congregate site or receiving a home delivered meal.
+For areas in which a substantial number of older individuals are non-English speaking, the notification shall also be posted in the primary language of a significant number of older individuals. - B. The Complaint Procedure will be available for the participants and will provide them the opportunity to provide positive as well as negative feedback to the Program Manage - C. The Contractor shall have an assessment tool readily accessible for the seniors attending the congregate site or receiving a home delivered or To Go meal.

-V. Menu Planning Guidelines/Menu Requirements
+VII.
+Menu Planning Guidelines/Menu Requirements

-- A. Contractor is responsible for ensuring that all meals comply with the most recent Dietary Guidelines for Americans as mandated by the Older Americans Act Section 339(2)(A)(i). - B. A minimum of a four (4) week cycle shall be planned and submitted to the DAAS-PG Registered Dietitian. - C. Menu cycles shall include the availability of seasonal foods. - D. Health, cultural, ethnic, and regional dietary practices shall be considered in menu planning, food selection, and meal preparation.
+- A. Contractor is responsible for ensuring that all meals comply with the most recent Dietary Guidelines for Americans as mandated by the Older Americans Act, Section 339(2)(A)(i). - B. A minimum of a four (4) week cycle shall be planned and submitted to the DAAS-PG Registered Dietician. - C. Menu cycles shall include the availability of seasonal foods. - D. Health, cultural, ethnic, and regional dietary practices shall be considered in menu planning, food selection, and meal preparation.